Community Writing Center

 Megan Mullineaux: Writing Assistant - Development and Education Coordinator

-Keaton Charles Butler is a poet and writer, born and bred in Utah (though he hopes to expand his geographical and cultural horizons any way possible).
+Keaton Charles Butler is a poet and writer, born in Utah (though he hopes to expand his geographical and cultural horizons any way possible).
 He attends SLCC where he is on his path toward a career in Secondary Education, with a specific focus on English and Creative Writing.
 His favorite movie unequivocally is Stranger Than Fiction.
 He is also an accomplished drummer.
 As a poet and writer, he is very ambitious, having self-published four volumes of his own poetry and writing as prolifically as he can manage.
+His Novella, "My Life as a Human" recently won first prize in the Annual Chapbook Competition at SLCC.
 If he were to say anything was his motto it would be “Write, write, write, write and then eat a little bit, then write, write, write, then afternoon teatime, then more writing.”
 He is excited to work with the Community at this Community Writing Center and is confident that his experiences therein will be enriching and deepening.

 Shauna Bona is a founder and copresident of McKinnon-Mulherin, Inc., a company that provides writing and editing expertise to corporations, nonprofits, and government agencies.
 Although most of her time is spent working directly with clients (i.e., sales), she is also in charge of training the McKinnon-Mulherin team.
 When she isn't working, she focuses her time on her teen-age daughter Sophie and on volunteer work for the Girl Scouts and the Salt Lake City Rotary Club.